-What are Pyongyang cold noodles?
+What is Pyongyang cold noodles?

 Pyongyang cold noodles consist of buckwheat noodles, beef, pork, chicken, kimchi, cucumber, pear, a hardboiled egg, and Dongchimimul (Korean radish water).
-It’s up to you if you would prefer to add soy sauce, vinegar, or Korean mustard to give it more flavor.
+It’s up to you if you would prefer to add soy sauce, vinegar, or Korean mustard to give it more flavour.
 We at YPT always recommend adding vinegar and mustard for the best possible serving.
 As the name suggests it is best served cold but it is possible to be served with hot broth.

-Where can I try this culinary masterpiece?
+Where can I eat this iconic North Korean dish?

 If you’re not eating as much Pyongyang cold noodles as you’d like during the tour, each of the hotels we stay at such as the Yanggakdo Hotel or the Sosan Hotel have their very own cold noodles restaurant.
 Whilst your meals are included when you travel to the DPRK, you have options for after hours eating.

 Pyongyang cold noodles across the world